malloyca/HarmonEQ/README.md

 - Smooth gain / Q value updates
   - This isn't really a problem when changing the controls because that will do it more gradually.
 However when a peak updates due to changing a crossover frequency, then it could be a big, sudden jump.
 Need to smooth that.
     - Possiblities: timed ramps, traditional one pole parameter smoothing
+- Post instructions for removing plugins from quarantine on macOS

 ## Bug List